 9. When is the best time to sign up for your shore excursion, before the cruise or once you get on the ship?

 I highly recommend that you book your shore excursion BEFORE you set sail.
-Popular excursions sell out quickly!
+Popular excursions sell out quickly, especially with Carnival Cruises!

-10. I want to know how to find out what’s included in the price and what’s extra?
+10. I want to know how to find out what's included in the price of a cruise and what's extra?

 11. How do cruises handle food allergies?